 Gabrielle Journey Jones is a poet, percussionist and event producer born on sovereign Gadigal Land, Sydney, Australia.
-She is from Maori and African American bloodlines and lives in the Far South Coast, NSW with her family.
+She is from Maori and African American bloodlines and lives on Yuin Country, Far South Coast, NSW with her family.

 Gabrielle is wholeheartedly inspired by and contributes to creative communities which celebrate diversity, activism, inclusion, kindness and compassion.

 Gabrielle encourages everyone she meets to speak their own medicine – to share the stories of their life journey in whatever forms feel safe, healing, authentic and most useful to them.